 #27- Hydropower and wood were the most used renewable energy resources in the US until the 1990s[ref]

 In the mid-80s, wood and hydropower energy were the bulk of the US energy consumption.
-Recent statistics show a decline in using both wood and hydropower, but saw an increase in all the other renewable resources combined.
+Recent statistics show a decline in wood and hydropower use but saw an increase in all the other renewable resources combined.
 The US renewable energy sources will continue to increase through 2050, says The US Energy Information Administration.

 The motivation behind the Energy Policy Act of 2005 was to improve energy security and environmental quality.
 The Act mandated a 100per cent increase in the country's use of biofuels.

-Although the US government has put in laudable efforts in establishing a carbon-free environment, the rate of transformation remains slow.
-Government policies and financial support will influence these changes to a great extent in different parts of the world.
+Although the US government has put in laudable efforts to establish a carbon-free environment, the rate of transformation remains slow.
+However, in the event your US energy utility does not provide renewable energy, you can purchase Renewable Energy Certificates (RECs) to offset your use.
+Elsewhere, government policies and financial support will influence these changes to a great extent in different parts of the world.